alpmusti/restaurant-reviews/README.md

 ## Restaurant Reviews App
-This is my first Progressive Web Application named restaurant reviews application which is working offline too.
+This is my first Progressive Web Application which is working **offline** too.
 This project met the requirements below from [Lighthouse](https://developers.google.com/web/tools/lighthouse/)

 * Performance > 90
 * Accessilibility > 90